nathancarter/weblurch/doc/plan.md

    behaviors on the Chrome File menu, not the TinyMCE behaviors on its File menu.

-### Missing functionality

- * Attempting to save over an existing file does not prompt to ask if you are sure you want to replace it.
-Add this check.

 ## Extending the Editor

 ### Overlay plugin